ADNLab-SCU/SemantiChem/README.md

-# SemantiChem: Companion Code Repository (Submission Version)
+# SemantiChem: Companion Repository

+## _“Pure Natural-Language Generation of Nucleic-Acid-Targeting Ligands Enabled by Instruction-Tuned Large Language Models”_

+This repository provides a modular and reproducible workflow for instruction fine-tuning and evaluation of large language models (LLMs) to generate chemically valid ligands targeting nucleic acid (NA) structures, with a focus on G-quadruplex (G4) motifs.
+The pipeline integrates:

+- **Molecular generation** via instruction-tuned LLMs (based on the [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory)),
+- **Activity prediction** using a graph neural network (GNN) adapted from [GLAM](https://github.com/yvquanli/GLAM),
+- **Scaffold-level evaluation** and **similarity-based visualization**.

 ### Note

-This repository provides a minimal set of utility scripts used in the computational experiments of our manuscript.
+This repository contains the source code used in the computational experiments.
+Model weights and full computational outputs are provided separately (see below).
-It contains **code only**, and does not include training scripts, datasets, model checkpoints, or full pipeline documentation.

-The codebase includes modules for:

--  basic molecular format conversion (e.g., SMILES ↔ SELFIES),
-- RDKit-based property calculations,
-- simple scaffold and similarity analyses,
-- optional interfaces for running model inference.

-All curated or proprietary datasets used in the study are provided in the **Supplementary Data** upon submission.
+All proprietary or curated datasets used in the manuscript are provided in **Supplementary Data** upon submission.
-A complete and fully documented version of this repository will be released upon publication.
+Public datasets (e.g., PubChem10M SELFIES, G4LDB 3.0) are linked here for convenience.

 ---

-## Directory Structure
+## 📁 Directory Structure
 ```
 ├── data_utils/
 │   ├── smiles_to_selfies.py